mvidigueira/cothority/byzcoin/bcadmin/README.md

 # bcadmin - the CLI to configure ByzCoin ledgers

+## Example usage

+For the example given here, let's suppose there are ...

+## Command reference

-## Create a new ByzCoin, saving the config
+### Create a new ByzCoin, saving the config

 ```
 $ bcadmin create -roster roster.toml